 Have you ever had a dream for so long that it never stopped bugging you until you decided to just do it?
 For me, it has always been Kilimanjaro.
 I had wanted to climb this epic mountain ever since my father did it in October 1999.
 There really had not been any dream or travel goal that I have had for that long.

 Like most dreams, there have been many obstacles and road blocks along the way.
-It wasn’t until a few years ago that my decades long dream became a reality.
+It wasn’t until a few years ago that my decades-long dream became a reality.
 I had wanted to make this climb special and have it be somewhat similar to my life-changing trip to Nepal.
-Serendipitously I was connected with the U.S.-based non-profit Solar Sister, an organization who provides solar electricity in Sub-Saharan Africa.
+Serendipitously I was connected with the U.S.-based non-profit Solar Sister, an organization that provides solar electricity in Sub-Saharan Africa.
 For their fifth year anniversary, an international team was planning to climb Kilimanjaro in June of 2015.
 Each climber was required to raise $4,000 to support the hiring and training for 8 new solar sister employees in Africa and to celebrate the success of Solar Sisters, we would climb Kilimanjaro together as a multigenerational, international team.
 It was a perfect opportunity and I seized it.
 Looking back today, it was even better than I ever dreamed it would be.
 It was truly epic.
 Figuring out what on earth to do next after such an incredible climb will be the challenge.

 Kilimanjaro, the fourth highest peak among the seven summits, soaring at 19,340 feet (5,895 m) and one of the world’s highest freestanding mountains, has long been one of the most popular climbs given its relative ease of climbing (no technical climbing ability is necessary) and beauty.
 Located 200 miles (330 km) south of the equator in Northern Tanzania, the snow-capped volcanic dome of Kilimanjaro dominates the skyline like no other mountain on earth.